ZhengyuZhao/Targeted-Transfer/README.md

 ### Dataset

-The 1000 images of the ImageNet-Compatible dataset are provided in the folder ```dataset/images```, along with their descriptions in  ```dataset/images.csv```, including their URLs, cropping bounding boxes, classification labels and some other metadata.
-More details on this dataset can be found in [its official repository](https://github.com/tensorflow/cleverhans/blob/master/examples/nips17_adversarial_competition/dataset).
+The 1000 images of the ImageNet-Compatible dataset are provided in the folder ```dataset/images```, along with their metadata in  ```dataset/images.csv```, including the URLs, cropping bounding boxes, classification labels, etc. More details on this dataset can be found in its [official repository](https://github.com/tensorflow/cleverhans/blob/master/examples/nips17_adversarial_competition/dataset).

 ### Experiments
 Code for all the experiments with comments can be found in the Jupyter Notebook file ```main.ipynb```.